spettenn/barnebok/Story.md

 #### Target Audience:

 - Primary: Children aged 4 to 8 years old
-- Secondary: Adults who enjoy reading to children
+- Secondary: Adults who enjoy reading to children (i want to add some jokes for adults)

 #### Theme: